Second Degree (Updated!)

 Polynomial Functions

 Mathematical Practices MP.2 Reason abstractly and quantitatively.
-MP.4 Model with mathematics.
+MP.5 Use appropriate tools strategically.
 MP.6 Attend to precision.
 MP.7 Look for and make use of structure.

 Other Algebra 2 Lessons